linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 Z_{T}=1
 $$

-It is clear that such normalization greatly simplifies the [[Arbitrage Pricing of Derivatives|pricing]] exercise, since $\tilde{f}(.)$ is then a univariate conditional density.
+It is clear that such normalization greatly simplifies the [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) exercise, since $\tilde{f}(.)$ is then a univariate conditional density.

 But, even with this there is a problem with the analytical method.
-Often, there are no closedform solutions for the integrals, and a nice formula tying $S_{t}$ to $Z_{t}$ and other parameters of the [[Verification of Central Limit Theorem|distribution function]] $\Tilde{P}$ may not exist.
+Often, there are no closedform solutions for the integrals, and a nice formula tying $S_{t}$ to $Z_{t}$ and other parameters of the [distribution function](../Verification%20of%20Central%20Limit%20Theorem.md) $\Tilde{P}$ may not exist.
 The value of the integral can still be calculated, although not through a closed-form formula.
 It has to be evaluated numerically.

-One way of doing this is the [[Teaching Note 7-Exotic Options And Derivative Pricing By Monte Carlo Simulation|Monte Carlo]] method.3 This section briefly summarizes the procedure.
+One way of doing this is the [Monte Carlo](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%207-Exotic%20Options%20And%20Derivative%20Pricing%20By%20Monte%20Carlo%20Simulation.md) method.3 This section briefly summarizes the procedure.
 We begin with a simple example.
 Suppose a random variable, $^4X$ , with a known normal distribution denoted by $P$ , is given:5
 $$
 X\sim N(\mu,\sigma)
 $$